smart-edge-open/specs/doc/ran/openness_ran.md

    - FlexRAN SDK modules
    - FlexRAN WLS share library
    - FlexRAN CPA libraries
-5. `cd` to the folder where docker image is built and start the docker build ` docker build -t flexran-va:1.0 .`
+6. `cd` to the folder where docker image is built and start the docker build ` docker build -t flexran-va:1.0 .`

 By the end of step 5 the FlexRAN docker image will be created.
 This image is copied to the edge node where FlexRAN will be deployed and that is installed with OpenNESS Network edge with all the required EPA features including Intel PACN3000 FPGA.
 Please refer to [Using FPGA in OpenNESS: Programming, Resource Allocation and Configuration](https://github.com/open-ness/specs/blob/master/doc/enhanced-platform-awareness/openness-fpga.md) document for further details for setting up Intel PACN3000 vRAN FPGA.

 # FlexRAN hardware platform configuration
 ## BIOS
 FlexRAN on Skylake and Cascade lake require special BIOS configuration which involves disabling C-state and enabling Config TDP level-2.
+Please refer to the [BIOS configuration](#bios-configuration) section in this document.

 ## Host kernel command line